-Oakland based ex-con/mobster Tyrone Tackett (Casey) arrive in the Los Angeles for his brother's funeral after an alleged suicide and to check on his niece Rochelle (Candy All THE SWINGING CHEERLEADERS).
+Oakland based ex-con/mobster Tyrone Tackett (Casey) arrives in Los Angeles for his brother's funeral after an alleged suicide and to check on his niece Rochelle (Candy All THE SWINGING CHEERLEADERS).
 Finding the wild living Rochelle not receptive to his offer to live with him, Tyrone hooks up with his brother's business partner/ used car salesman Sherwood Epps (Sam Laws TRUCK TURNER) and begins poking into his brother's death.
 The trail quickly leads into the L.A. crime underworld and porno movie industry.
-Meeting up with a succession of low-life's and gangsters (including Paul Gleason from THE BREAKFAST CLUB & Roger Mosley from MAGNUM P.I.) all of whom basically tell him to stop asking questions and go back home, he begins to uncover unpleasant life style choices related to his niece and dead brother.
+Meeting up with a succession of low-lifes and gangsters (including Paul Gleason from THE BREAKFAST CLUB & Roger Mosley from MAGNUM P.I.) all of whom basically tell him to stop asking questions and go back home, he begins to uncover unpleasant lifestyle choices related to his niece and dead brother.

 Taking Ted Lewis's story of honor and revenge and moving into the world of 70's Blaxploitation and urban crime seems like it would be a natural and although Armitage claimed he never saw the Caine film, his script (which the basic story was given to him by producer Gene Corman - Roger's brother) follows it with the originals downbeat ending changed.
 Armitage's script meanders a bit through the first while as Tackett arrives in L.A. and begins questioning his brothers friends and business associates as there even some odd humor that's seems weirdly out of place including a scene where Tackett and Epps get drunk and Tackett begins talking in a high feminine voice and a bit with Epps as he tries to film a TV commercial and mistakenly saying "mother-fucker"